 To Sum It All Up

 The unbridled truth is that you might not be able to eliminate anxiety from your life.
+Well, not instantly or permanently.
 It is an incurable mental disorder, and scientists are nowhere near discovering a long-term solution for it.
 But once you try the tips above, you may get to manage its symptoms and stay as the best mom your children will ever want.